MED-1996/Blackjack/README.md

 # How to Play

-* Download the repository.
+* Download this repository.
-* Download python3 onto your computer.
+* Download python3 on your computer.
-* Open your computers terminal and navigate to the repository folder.
+* Open your computers terminal and "cd" to the repository folder.
 * Enter the following command into your terminal:...

 Run Command: